nerdmonkey/nerdmonkey/README.md

 - **IoT** – building smart systems for homes, farms, and offices
 - **Computer Vision** – exploring ways to bring visual intelligence to applications
 - **Drone Technologies** – integrating drones into real-world solutions
+- **Generative AI** – pushing the boundaries of creativity and automation

 ---